Learning from Regulatory Downgrades 2019/20

 As housing associations diversify in their operations, boards face a growing range of issues on which they need expertise.
 Examples include development, marketing, finance, commercial activity and treasury management.
 You need to ensure the board covers all the necessary bases, and not be afraid of change, including change in your governing documents, to ensure this happens.
 The Board should also ensure conflicts of interest are identified and managed appropriately.

 Sustain’s board membership did not previously include any independent non-executive members and the provider was not compliant with its chosen code of governance.
 Inherent conflicts of interest had arisen as a result of related party transactions to companies owned by Sustain’s executives.

 - Annual Appraisals

-Having got your board in place there should be an annual mechanism for appraising their effectiveness and identifying areas for personal development and any gaps in board skills.
+Having got your board in place there should be a regular mechanism for appraising their effectiveness and identifying areas for personal development and any gaps in board skills.